 A two-phase motor is a motor with the starting winding and the running winding have a phase split. e.g;ac servo motor.where the auxiliary winding and the control winding have a phase split of 90 degrees.

 2. What is ACSR cable and where we use it?

 ACSR means Aluminium conductor steel reinforced, this conductor is used in transmission & distribution.

-3. What will happen when power factor is leading in distribution of power?
+3. What will happen when the power factor is leading in the distribution of power?

-If their is high power factor, i.e if the power factor is close to one:
+If there is a high power factor, i.e if the power factor is close to one:

 4. Why Delta Star Transformers are used for Lighting Loads?

 For lighting loads, the neutral conductor is must and hence the secondary must be star winding. and this lighting load is always unbalanced in all three phases.

 To minimize the current unbalance in the primary we use delta winding in the primary.
 So delta/star transformer is used for lighting loads.